 You can find some of the best grocery deals in the least likely places, and that’s still the case with the pandemic happening all around us.

-Sure, keep shopping at your favorite grocery stores, but keep an eye out for some of these deals I’ve scoped out for you below.
+Sure, keep shopping at your favorite grocery stores, but keep an eye out for some of these deals I’ve sourced for you below.
 I’m talking bargain prices on beef cuts to seasoning and more.

 But before you jump into these grocery store deals, be sure to download the KCL app to see more of the best deals online!